Write for Choosing Therapy

 Choosing Therapy’s content is practical, informational, and actionable.
 We cover a wide variety of topics for broad and niche audiences alike, however those topics tend to be evergreen rather than topical.
 In other words, we want to answer the questions people ask every day when considering their own mental health or the mental health of a loved one.

-We are not a scientific journal and therefore are generally not publishing peer-reviewed, cutting edge research.
+In general, we do not cover current events.
+Also, we are not a scientific journal and therefore are generally not publishing peer-reviewed, cutting-edge research.